RadoVan-K/ENGETO_Python_project_3/README.md

 # ENGETO_Python_project_3
-This is my third and final project of the ENGETO Python Academy.
+This is my third and final project for the ENGETO Python Academy.